stacks-network/sbtc/devenv/cloud/eks-cdk/README.md

 > This Section assumes you have the `aws` cli installed

 * Ensure you have `make`, `kubectl` and `node` installed

 * Install aws cdk `v2.133.0` installed:
     - `npm install -g aws-cdk@2.133.0   # may require sudo (Ubuntu) depending on configuration`
     - Any other version will lead to dependency conflict with the AWS Blueprint library

 * Install npm deps:
     - `npm install`

 * Bootstrap AWS CDK:
     - `cdk bootstrap aws://<YOUR AWS ACCOUNT ID>/<AWS REGION>`

+* Copy over the example env file from [./sample-configs/.env-sample-eks](sample-configs/.env-sample-eks) into root directory and rename to `.env`
+    - Make sure you change `AWS_ACCOUNT_ID` from "xxxxxxxxxxxx" to your specific account id

 * Deploy:
     - `cdk deploy --all`
     - Press `y` for the incoming prompts